Guide to Buying Remote Work Training

 Every team has a different starting point when it comes to experience and background, and each team has different goals.
 Some teams feel they’ve mastered the shift to a placeless mindset and need to test and tweak existing behaviors.
 Other teams continue to struggle with breaking free from in-person mindsets and leadership habits.

 For teams who’ve embraced remote work as a strategic priority and role model it at every organizational level, microlearning opportunities may be a better match for ease of integration into daily habits.
-The Workplaceless team is currently piloting a new program for launch in the fall of 2021.
+The Workplaceless team is currently piloting a new program for launch in 2022.

 For teams who struggle with setting and aligning with a vision and adapting to remote-first behaviors, an all-inclusive blended learning package will be the most effective approach.
 Combining asynchronous, self-paced learning modules with bursts of highly efficient synchronous team sessions allows teams to mirror effective remote work in action while training.